svrxjs/svrx-plugin-localtunnel/README.md

 A string value requesting a specific subdomain on the proxy server

-subdomain is **optional**, localtunnel will auto create a random domain for you.
+Subdomain is **optional**, localtunnel will auto create a random domain for you.

 ### **localhost \[String]:**